sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 ## Use a single term for each concept

 Using different words for the same concept is confusing: a person reading the code may think since the words are different then these things aren’t the same and will try to understand the difference between the two.
-It will also make the code less _greppable_ (meaning it would be harder to find all usages of the same thing, see [Make the code greppable](#greppability) section for more).
+It will also make the code less _greppable_, meaning it would be harder to find all usages of the same thing

+I> We talk more about greppability in the [Make the code greppable](#greppability) section of the Other techniques chapter.

 T> Having a project dictionary, or even a linter, might be a good idea to avoid using different words for the same things.
 I use a similar approach for writing this book: I use [Textlint terminology plugin](https://github.com/sapegin/textlint-rule-terminology) to make sure I use the terms consistently and spell them correctly in my writing.